hpi-swa-teaching/AutoTDD/README.md

   onConflict: [:ex | ex allow];
   load
 ```

-You should now be able to open AutoTDD by clicking on *Test Auto Runner* via the *Apps* menu.
+You should now be able to open AutoTDD by clicking on <kbd>Test Auto Runner</kbd> via the <kbd>Apps</kbd> menu.

 ### Upgrading from v2 / v3

 If you are upgrading from AutoTDD **v2** or **v3** please make sure to stop **all** currently running tests and close all AutoTDD-related windows.

-## Sound Customizations
+## 🔊 Sound Customizations

-If the [AutoTDD](https://github.com/hpi-swa-teaching/AutoTDD/tree/master/resources) folder is present in your `Resources` folder, you can use the following commands to reload AutoTDD's sounds into your image:
+If the <kbd>AutoTDD</kbd> folder is present in your <kbd>Resources</kbd> folder, you can use the following commands to reload AutoTDD's sounds into your image:

 ```smalltalk
 ATDDSoundPlayer new generateSoundMethods
 ```

-## FAQ
+## ☝️ FAQ

 ### What permissions are needed for GitHub Actions Tokens?

-Answer
+> TODO: Answer

 ### What kind of tests is AutoTDD suited for?

-Answer
+> TODO: Answer

 ### How can I customize the test-runner?

-Answer (move Sound customization here and mention theming)
+> TODO: Answer (move Sound customization here and mention theming)

 ## Documentation

-A more technical documentation can either be found in the class comments or [here](https://github.com/hpi-swa-teaching/AutoTDD/wiki).
+> A more technical documentation can either be found in the class comments or here: [AutoTDD Wiki](https://github.com/hpi-swa-teaching/AutoTDD/wiki).